 Blake’s On The Park – celebrating over 3 decades of great drinks, music, live entertainment and delicious food, Blake’s is located in the heart of Atlanta’s Midtown Gayborhood.
 Visit for daily themed parties and specials like Latino Tuesdays and Super Sized Sundays as well as drag shows, music videos and dancing.

-Bulldog’s Bar – for over 30 years, this has been the premiere male gay club in Atlanta serving mostly African American patrons, yet is welcoming to all races.
+Bulldog’s Bar – for over 30 years, this has been the premiere male gay club in Atlanta serving mostly African American patrons, yet is welcoming to all.
 Come by for the strong drinks, pool table, hip-hop and house music beats and stay for the dancing on Thursday, Friday and Saturday nights.

 Atlanta EAGLE – known as Atlanta’s leather/Levi bar, this is the spot to enjoy cutting edge music with a DJ and large dance floor, outdoor balcony and patio where you can enjoy a cigar.
 Here you’ll find hot leather men, guys in rubber and gear and furry bears and cubs.
 Enjoy 3 bars and a fully stocked leather shop.